-The course introduces the learner to the structure and function of the human body.
+The laboratory section of this course exposes students to practical and experimental concepts presented in the lecture component of Anatomy & Physiology I. The course introduces the learner to the structure and function of the human body.
 Students complete assignments related to the structural and functional aspects of anatomy and physiology for the integumentary system, the skeletal system, the muscular system, the central and peripheral nervous systems, organs of sense, and the endocrine system.
-For each system, students complete physiology laboratory simulations, write lab reports, and are assessed by practical examination of virtual dissection using a virtual anatomy and physiology lab program.